hashicorp/terraform-provider-google/website/docs/r/clouddeploy_target.html.markdown

 * `annotations` -
   (Optional)
   Optional.
 User annotations.
 These attributes can only be set and used by the user, and not by Google Cloud Deploy.
 See https://google.aip.dev/128#annotations for more details such as format and size limitations.

+**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+Please refer to the field `effective_labels` for all of the labels present on the resource.

 * `anthos_cluster` -
   (Optional)